cma2015/CAFU/Tutorials/User_manual.md

   Then click **Execute** to run this function, then ```Probabilistic score of each transcript``` (a probabilistic score of each transcript, the higher, the more probable being positive.) will be returned (see figure below):

   ![SAT](./CAFU_images/Figure9.png)

+  Besides, we also show the way which run SAT by training model using customized data.
+The test data are also in directory ```/your directory/CAFU/test_data/SAT/```.

 ### SEQUENCE CHARACTERIZATION OF ASSEMBLED TRANSCRIPTS